olssonsten/mcp-redmine/README.md

-# MCP Redmine (Active Fork)
+# MCP Redmine Enhanced (Active Fork)

-**Status: Works great and is in daily use without any known bugs.**

 **Fork Notice: This is an active fork of [runekaagaard/mcp-redmine](https://github.com/runekaagaard/mcp-redmine) maintained to ensure stability and availability when upstream development is limited.**

-**Status2: I just added the package to PyPI and updated the usage instructions.
-Please report any issues :)**
+## Enhanced Features

+This fork adds several powerful enhancements over the original:

+- **🎯 Advanced Response Filtering**: Intelligent filtering with preset configurations (`minimal`, `clean`, `essential_issues`)
+- **📝 Journal Filtering**: Filter Gerrit/code review entries from issue journals for cleaner output
+- **🔒 Enhanced Security**: ReDoS protection and comprehensive input validation
+- **⚡ MCP Capabilities**: Dynamic capability reporting based on API paths
+- **🧪 Comprehensive Testing**: 106+ tests covering security and edge cases
+- **🚀 Automated Publication**: Complete PyPI publication workflow with pre-checks

+## Core Functionality

 Let Claude be your Redmine assistant!
-MCP Redmine connects Claude Desktop to your Redmine instance, allowing it to:
+MCP Redmine connects your MCP client to your Redmine instance, allowing it to:

 - Search and browse projects and issues
 - Create and update issues with full markdown support